-This is because you will need to amend your company's articles of organization and have everyone who owns a stake in the company sign off on the changes.
+This is because you must amend your company's articles of organization and operating agreement and have everyone with a stake in the company sign off on the changes.

 The process for issuing new membership units is as follows:

-- Then, amend your articles of organization by filling out a form at your state's LLC office.
+- Then, amend your articles of organization by filling out a form at your state's LLC office

-- After the amendment is complete, have all members sign and date it.
+- After the amendment is complete, have all members sign and date it

-- Finally, send a copy of the amended document to all members.
+- Finally, send a copy of the amended document to all members

 Do I Need to Have My Membership Certificate Notarized?

 You must have your membership certificate notarized to ensure its authenticity and legal validity.

 A notarized certificate verifies your membership, often required for various official purposes such as legal proceedings or professional associations.